OPEN-NEXT/OKH-LOSH-Ontology-RDF2WB/README.md

 Reads our *osh-metadata.ttl* OKH meta-data ontology file (format: RDF/Turtle), and converts it to a quasi equivalent ontology on a WikiBase instance through the *api.php* web interface.
-It writes to our OHO WikiBase instance, and cna be used like this:
+It writes to our OHO WikiBase instance, and can be used like this:

 ```bash
 python3 rdfont2wb.py 'MyOhoUser' 'MyOhoPasswd'